kjenney/php-webminer/README.md

 Base XML must be in the following format:

-1. Root element must be named "pullcase"
-2. Child elemnet "site" must be defined
+1. Child elemnet "site" must be defined
-3. Child element "steps" are recommended as they drive actions
+2. Child element "steps" are recommended as they drive actions

 **Actions**